-We have audited the accompanying We conducted our audit in accordance financial statements of FRIDA | The with Canadian generally accepted auditing Young Feminist Fund ("the Organization standards.
-Our responsibilities under those ", which comprise the statement of standards are further described in the financial position as of December 31, Auditor's Responsibilities for the Audit of the 2022, and the statements of operations Financial Statements section of our report. and changes in net assets and cash We are independent of the Organization in flows for the year then ended, and a accordance with the ethical requirements summary of significant accounting that are relevant to our audit of the financial policies and other explanatory statements in Canada, and we have fulfilled information. our ethical responsibility in accordance with these requirements.
-We believe that the In our opinion, the financial statements audit evidence we have obtained is sufficient present fairly, in all material respects, and appropriate to provide a basis for our the financial position of FRIDA | The opinion.
+We have audited the accompanying financial statements of FRIDA | The Young Feminist Fund ("the Organization", which comprise the statement of financial position as of December 31, 2022, and the statements of operations and changes in net assets and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Young Feminist Fund as of DeceAmber 31, 2022, and the results of its operations and its cash flows for the year that ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of FRIDA | The Young Feminist Fund as of December 31, 2022, and the results of its operations and its cash flows for the year that ended in accordance with Canadian accounting standards for not-for-profit organizations.